 First let me say that I am not a fan of Donald Trump for so many reasons, but, for the most part, because I find him to act like an abusive bully.
 I believe he is a narcissist.

-However, I believe that he will win the Presidential election.
+However, I believe that Trump is going to win the Presidential election.
 I don’t believe he should or will be a great president, but I think that he will be the president.

 He has pulled together a few unlikely bedfellows of voters that I think will give him the edge he needs to beat Hillary Clinton;